Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 - A pattern that recurs throughout the history of world changing ideas: a hunch that collides with another hunch.
 - Most great ideas first take shape in partial, incomplete form.
+- E.g. The theory of evolution was nearly complete in Darwin's notebooks.
 - Liquid networks help those ideas become complete by merging it with other hunches.
 - Sustaining the slow hunch is less a matter of perspiration than of cultivation.
 - Slow hunches mature slowly, in stealth and then fading into view.